Navigation

 -

-Select your location and sponsorYou will see a screen where you will select your county and sponsor name.
+Select your location, sponsor, and LEAYou will see a screen where you will select the county where your LEA is located and sponsor name.
 If you have an interschool agreement, you will also have the option to select your specific LEA.
-You will need your passcode to access your Compass.

 -